mhwombat/nix-for-numbskulls/tutorial/02-hello-flake-repo.md

 If this is your first time seeing a flake definition, it probably looks intimidating.
+Flakes are written in a functional language called Nix[^nix-language].
+Yes, "Nix" is the name of both the package manager and the language it uses.
 We'll look at this in more detail shortly.
 For now, I'd like to focus on the inputs section.

+[^nix-language]: For an introduction to the Nix language, see [Nix language basics](https://nixos.org/guides/nix-language.html).

 ~~~
 inputs = {